backgroundbanner

 Talking of defying description, that's actually a thing when it comes to the name.
 This mysterious 'LCTKD.'
 When we began, we didn't have a name.
 It didn't seem we needed one.
 When we moved to formal TaeKwonDo classes in Chinatown, and put up a notice, we needed to find something to call it on the notice, so we called it London Chinatown Tae Kwon Do.
 As that was a bit of a mouthful, people always just said LCTKD.
 The name stuck.
 So even after we had been teaching lots of things in lots of places, and even though having a name that was really only about TaeKwonDo was sort of confusing, we just kept it.
 We like it.
 It reminds us of where we come from."

-That quote is from Neil R. Hall, one of our Co-Founders.
+That quote is from an interview with Neil R. Hall, one of our Co-Founders.
 The Chinatown referred to is London Chinatown, which is at the heart of London's West End.
 Gareth is his son, Gareth R. Hall, our other Co-Founder, who was our Chief Instructor before moving to Florida in 2018.
 Christine is Ms Christine Yau, MBE, who is our patron.
-Jon is Jon Alagoa, our London Director, Helen is Helen Hall (married to Neil) and Drew is Drew N. Hall, another son.
-Helen and Drew are both directors now too.
+Jon is Jon Alagoa, our London Director, Helen is Helen Hall (married to Neil), our Director of Education and Training, and Drew is Drew N. Hall, another son and another of our Directors.
 The photo features Neil R. Hall in Chinatown with Hau W Chan, one of our first students.